 Thanks to our leaders in the states and the citizen movement they are building, our advocacy campaigns are demanding – and getting – results for kids.
 These policies will help ensure high-quality schools for all kids, regardless of their address.

-Ensured access to high-quality options by supporting Pennsylvania’s SB 1085, a charter school reform bill that increases academic accountability and financial transparency, while supporting the needs of high-quality charter schools.
+Championed Pennsylvania’s SB 1085, a charter school reform bill that increases academic accountability and financial transparency, while supporting the needs of high-quality charter schools.

-Introduced a charter reform bill in New Jersey that would improve charter schools' access to facilities, improve authorizing and provide regulatory relief.
+Championed a charter reform bill in New Jersey that would improve charter schools' access to facilities, improve authorizing and provide regulatory relief.

-Defeated a bill aimed at delaying the PARCC exams in Maryland so that student performance can accurately reflect progress on Maryland College and Career-Ready Standards
+Defeated a bill aimed at delaying the PARCC exams in Maryland so that student performance can accurately reflect progress on Maryland College and Career-Ready Standards.

 Successfully advocated for removal of the PSEO “gag rule,” which prohibited Minnesota colleges and universities from advertising the financial benefits of Post-Secondary Enrollment Option classes.